Tchisky/popularGithubRepos/README.md

 ## Overview of the app

-Android app that list all popular GitHub repositories, lists name, description, stars, owner name and owner avatar related to each repository.
+Android app that lists all popular GitHub repositories, lists name, description, stars, owner name and owner avatar related to each repository.

 ## Getting Started